barefootstache/minds-limitlezz/README.md

 - Expands the feed to fill the whole page
 - Can hide reminded content
 - Can hide embedded content
-- Can hide media free content, so text only
+- Can hide media free content, so no text

 ### Group Pages